Free shipping from 80€ to Germany and Austria!

 Ski service types

-The ski and board service usually differentiated between two types - the small and the large service.
-These species include different treatment steps per pair of skis or per snowboard , which are described below.
+Ski and board service usually distinguished between two types - the small and the large service.
+These types include different treatment steps per a pair of skis or per snowboard, which are described below.

 Small ski service

-• Grind ski edges or snowboard edges - without desired angle, standard structural sanding of the base and waxing.
+• Grinding ski edges or snowboard edges – without desired angle, standard, structural grinding of the base and waxing.

 Great ski service

-• Grinding ski edges or snowboard edges - without desired angle, standard structural sanding of the base, minor repairs to the base, waxing.
+• Grinding ski edges or snowboard edges – without desired angle, standard structural grinding of the base, minor repairs to the base, waxing.

 Some workshops also offer a special professional or racing service.
-This service can, among other things, grind special racing structures into the pads or sharper edge angles (86°-88°).
+This service can include grinding special racing structures into the pads or sharper edge angles (86°-88°).

-(Of course, deviations from this division may occur in individual ski service shops, but this is the standard in the majority of the shops researched.)
+(Of course, individual ski service shops may have deviations from this distribution, but this is the standard in the majority of the shops researched.)

 Ski service prices

-Depending on the location of the sports store or ski workshop, prices vary slightly within the country.
-While prices are often lower in larger sports shops within cities, ski workshops directly in ski areas are usually more expensive.
+Depending on the location of the sports shop or ski workshop, prices vary slightly within the country.
+While prices are often lower in larger sports shops in cities, ski workshops directly in ski resorts are usually more expensive.

 Ski service costs

-For those who would like to have an individual angle ground on their edges, there is often an additional fee, as moving the large machines means increased work for the servicemen.
-If there is a lot of activity, it can even happen that the request for a certain angle is rejected.
-You can find out which angle is best for which type of driving in our blog post Grinding ski edges – which angle? be read.
+For those who would like to have an individual angle ground onto their edges, there is often an additional fee, as moving the large machines means more work for the servicemen.
+If there is a lot of activity, it can even happen that the request for a specific angle is refused.
+Which angle is best suited for which type of ride can be found in our blog post grinding ski edges – which angle?
+We read again.

 Compare ski service costs

-Basic tools are listed below with which you can generally carry out a small service yourself.
-With the electric edge grinder, the edges of both skis and snowboards can be sharpened quickly and individually.
-Thanks to the sanding belts, you don't need any additional tools to prepare or follow up the edges.
+Below you will find a list of basic tools that you can generally use to carry out a small service yourself.
+With the electric edge grinder, you can quickly and individually grind the edges on both skis and snowboards.
+Thanks to the sanding belts, you don't need any other tools to prepare or finish the edges.

 Tools for small service

-Our assembled wax set includes a wax iron, a scraper blade and a universal wax, with which you are ideally equipped for different circumstances.
+Our assembled wax set includes a wax iron, a scraper and a universal wax, which means you are perfectly equipped for a variety of situations.

-Tip: If you don't yet have an attachment for skis and boards, we recommend the ES 2000 PLUS professional set, which includes a ski tensioner in addition to the edge grinder.
+Tip: If you don't have a ski and board attachment yet, we recommend the ES 2000 PLUS professional set, which includes a ski clamp in addition to the edge grinder.

-In order to repair small damage to the pads, you need pad repair material and a pad puller.
-These additional acquisition costs to be able to carry out a large ski service amount to €30 more than for a small service.
+To repair small damage to the bases, you will need base repair material and a base remover.
+These additional costs for a major ski service amount to €30 more than for a minor service.

 Wear and tear due to ski service

-Another point that should be compared is that Wear of the covering and edge material .
-On large service machines, the removal of the edges of skis and snowboards is approx. 0.2-0.3 mm.
-The thickness of an industrially manufactured side edge is 1.6 - 1.8 mm, with at least 0.5 mm required for a safe ride.
-If you start from the thickest side edge and the minimum amount of material removed, a Mechanical ski service on a large machine is possible about 6 times before the edges are too thin and the skis or boards are no longer rideable.
+Another point that should be compared is the Wear of the base and edge material .
+On large service machines, the wear of the ski and snowboard edges is about 0.2-0.3 mm.
+The thickness of an industrially manufactured side edge is 1.6–1.8 mm, with at least 0.5 mm required for safe riding.
+Assuming the thickest side edge and the minimum wear, a Mechanical ski service on a large machine is possible about 6 times before the edges become too thin and the skis or boards are no longer rideable.

-Since the removal with the ES 2000 is in the hundredth of a millimeter range, the edges can be sanded at least 100 times before they are too thin.
-This means you can often freshen up your edges while on vacation without having to worry about wear and tear.
+Since the removal rate with the ES 2000 is in the hundredths of a millimeter range, the edges can therefore They should be sanded at least 100 times before they become too thin.
+This means you can often freshen up your edges while you are on holiday without having to worry about them wearing out.

-The same problem occurs with the base, which is usually sanded during the ski service, although this is not necessary every time.
-This means that after a few services the covering material has worn away to such an extent that the Ski loses its stability and tension .
-Safety and driving pleasure are also lost as a result.
-When you carry out your ski service yourself, the base is simply brushed off a little, which means that hardly any base is removed.
+The same problem occurs with the base, which is usually ground during ski service, although this is not always necessary.
+This means that after a few services, the base material is so worn down that the Skis lose their stability and tension.
+Safety and driving pleasure are also lost.
+When you service your skis yourself, the base is simply brushed off a little, which means that hardly any of the base is removed.

 Conclusion

-Especially for families, groups of friends and holiday groups Purchasing ski tuning tools is often worthwhile after just one or two seasons purely for cost reasons .
-But it's also worth purchasing for individuals if you have it longer service life of the equipment is taken into account.
+Especially for families, groups of friends & holiday groups, The purchase of ski tuning tools is often worthwhile after just one or two seasons purely for cost reasons.
+But it is also worthwhile for individuals if they longer service life of the equipment.

-The individual processing, especially in the edge area, is another advantage for many people.
+The individual processing, especially in the edge area, is another advantage for many.
 Only a few ski service shops really make sure that customers get the angle that suits them.
-In the worst case, a beginner will have a racing angle ground on the edges, making the skis no longer usable.
+In the worst case, a beginner will have a racing angle ground onto the edges, meaning that the skis are no longer usable for them.

-So if you compare the ski service costs plus the resulting loss in value of the skis and boards with the purchase costs of the tuning tools, doing it yourself (depending on the number of skis and boards prepared) is worth it after 2-3 seasons at the latest.
+If you compare the ski service costs plus the resulting loss in value of the skis and boards with the purchase costs of the tuning tools, it is worth doing it yourself (depending on the number of skis and boards prepared) after 2–3 seasons at the latest.